Dioxins and PCBs in Swedish food

 Figure 2.
 The structural formula for PCB 169

-The total concentration of dioxins and dioxin-like PCBs is usually described as dioxin (TCDD) equivalents (TEQ).
-The TEQ system is a way of merging the levels of the different congeners, given that they have different levels of toxicities.
+The total concentration of dioxins and dioxin-like PCBs is usually described as dioxin equivalents (TEQ).
+The TEQ system is a way of merging the levels of the different congeners, given that they have different levels of toxicity.

 Dioxins are not deliberately produced but are formed in small quantities as impurities in, for example, the production of certain chlorine compounds.
 The use of pentachlorophenol is considered to be a major source of dioxins in industrialized countries.
 Dioxins are also formed in combustion processes such as waste incineration.
 In the past, wastewater from chlorine bleaching processes was also an important source of dioxins.
 In Sweden, dioxin emissions have been regulated since the 1970s.